 The Department of State Growth, as the road manager for State Roads, will determine if the request meets the relevant standards and if it is likely to be credible.
 An application to the Transport Commission will be progressed if all requirements are met.

 Are speed limits on gravel roads different?

 At other times, poor weather conditions may prevent the completion of road works for a long period of time and so the lower speed limit remains in place until the work can be finished.
-Speed limits on works sites are mandatory, meaning by law you must obey the speed limit and can be penalised if you do not.
+Speed limits on work sites are mandatory, meaning by law you must obey the speed limit and can be penalised if you do not.

-What are variable speed limit systems?
+What are variable speed limit signs?

 Variable electronic school speed signs operate across Tasmania.
-Operating times are determined by each school community and therefore differ from school to school.
+Operating times are determined by each school community and therefore may differ from school to school.

 What is the difference between the yellow / black speed signs and the white signs with the red circle?